Naturhistoriska/birdscanner/README.md

 Add reference sequence alignments (nt, fasta format, file suffix `.fas`) in the folder `data/reference/fasta_files`.
-Each alignment file would represent one genomic region (``gene'').
+Each alignment file would represent one genomic region ("gene").
 The name of the alignment file will be used in downstream analyses, so they should have names that are easy to parse.
 Examples: `myo.fas`, `odc.fas`, `988.fas`, `999.fas`, etc. Do not use spaces or
 special characters in the file names.
 The fasta headers are also used in